photoprism/photoprism-docs/docs/getting-started/freebsd.md

 The port will compile and install libtensorflow 1.15.2 and build `photoprism` from source on FreeBSD.

+!!! info ""
+    You are welcome to ask for help in our [community chat](https://gitter.im/browseyourlife/community).
+    [Sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.
+    Before reporting a bug, try to [determine the cause of your problem](troubleshooting/index.md).

 **1. Clone or download the port:**

 ```bash